lavafroth/droidrunco/README.md

 - Fetch the app labels using the android `PackageManager` API.
 - Divide which apps are safe to remove into 5 levels of risk.

-Stick to the recommended removal list if you don't know what's doing.
+Stick to the recommended removal list if you don't know what you are doing.

 ## Installation